 I took a trip to the original Jane Addams Hull House, now a museum, that shares insight into the life of hard-working immigrants in Chicago during the early 1900?s.
 After over a century, the environment around the building has changed quite a bit, and now it stands on the modern University of Illinois at Chicago campus, nestled next to the Student Center.
-We drive past it on our South Side Neighborhoods and Cultural Diversity Bus Tour.
+We drive past it on our Chicago Neighborhoods and Cultural Diversity Bus Tour.

 Visiting the Hull House Mansion